 A Good Conclusion

 When you finish your first pass of a code review, your work is not done.
 In fact, you’ve introduced more work now because you not only need to go back and review the code again, but you also need to review your feedback.
 You should be prepared to read through the code multiple times in order to increase your understanding and offer more feedback.
-You may realize that you made a mistake in your own feedback as well.
+You may realize that you made a mistake in your own feedback as well and need to make corrections.

 Being Realistic About Code Review